llooker/fastapi_python_example/README.md

 ```
 python main.py
 ```

-Now you should be redirected to https://embed.demo.com:3000 where you should see an embeded dashboard with an event that triggered a simple 'Successfully Loaded!' message
+This will install the node modules if they don't exist already and will boot the front and backend servers Now you should be redirected to https://embed.demo.com:3000 where you should see an embeded dashboard with an event that triggered a simple 'Successfully Loaded!' message